Library-Alexandria/react-library/README.md

 # Library of Alexandria Frontend
-Frontend repository for the Library of Alexandria
+Frontend repository for the Library of Alexandria.

 ## Designs